 It's important to consider the backing material before deciding on the number of coats of stucco needed for your project.
 For concrete, brick, and block walls, two-coat stucco is typically used without the use of lath or wire mesh.
 This type of stuccoing is simpler and can save on both time and materials.
 However, it's important to note that creating a successful stucco finish requires some technical know-how, including knowledge of mixing ratios and application techniques.
 While DIY stucco work may seem like a cost-effective solution, it's not recommended for most homeowners due to the required skill set.
 In general, it's best to hire professionals to apply stucco to ensure the best results.

 When it comes to the cost of adding stucco to your home, there is good news and bad news.
-The good news is that stucco can be a relatively inexpensive siding option, costing only $6 to $9 per square foot for both labor and materials.
+The good news is that stucco can be a relatively inexpensive siding option, costing only $6 to $20 or more per square foot for both labor and materials.
 However, the bad news is that attempting to do the work yourself could end up being a costly mistake.
 Stucco application requires technical skills such as mixing ratios and application techniques, and it's usually recommended to hire professionals for best results.
 Keep in mind that the cost of stucco installation can vary depending on the size of your home and the quality of materials used.
 Nonetheless, if done correctly, stucco can offer a durable and weather-resistant exterior finish at a reasonable price.

 As mentioned earlier, stucco is a popular choice for homeowners looking for an exterior wall finish that is durable and weather-resistant.
 The good news is that the cost of adding stucco to a small, one-story house is relatively modest.
 This makes it an appealing option for homeowners who want to spruce up their home's exterior without breaking the bank.
-On average, expect to pay between $6 to $9 per square foot for stucco installation, including labor and materials.
+On average, expect to pay between $6 to $20 or more per square foot for stucco installation, including labor and materials.
 Even with complex architecture or siding preparation expenses, the cost remains reasonable.
 However, homeowners should bear in mind that creating stucco finishes requires some technical skills and knowledge of mixing ratios and application techniques.
 For best results, they should consider hiring professionals to apply stucco to their homes.

 As previously discussed, adding trim accessories is an important step in the stucco application process.
 These accessories are typically installed before applying stucco to the exterior of a home.
 Not only do these trim pieces add aesthetic value, but they also serve practical purposes such as routing water away from the structure.
 It's essential to ensure that these accessories are properly installed before beginning the stucco application to avoid any gaps or mistakes.
 Homeowners should consider consulting with professionals or researching proper installation techniques to ensure a successful stucco installation.
 By taking the necessary steps, homeowners can enjoy a durable and weather-resistant exterior wall finish that adds value and beauty to their home.